Battle of Wagram: The night of 5 to 6 July

 With the fighting fading out completely towards 23:00, the two commanders were at their respective headquarters, knowing that the following day would be decisive for the outcome of the battle.
 Meanwhile, with an extremely cold night settling in, soldiers from both armies lit fires to warm up, while they were resting and consuming their modest rations.
+Late that night, the French Corps commanders reunited at the Emperor's headquarters at Raasdorf; only Bernadotte was absent, as he was still struggling to rally his routed infantry at Aderklaa.
+Napoleon knew that he had sustained high losses during the evening attacks and that he had failed in his attempt at a quick breakthrough.